-Palliative wound care is an alternative approach that focuses on relieving suffering and improving the patient's quality of life when their wound no longer responds to, or the patient can no longer tolerate, curative treatment.
-Where typical wound treatment primarily focuses on bringing a wound to closure, palliative care focuses on symptom management, addressing the problems of infection, pain, wound odor, exudate, and decreased self-confidence in end-of-life care.
+Palliative wound care is an alternative approach that focuses on relieving suffering and improving the patient's quality of life when the wound no longer responds to, or the patient can no longer tolerate, curative treatment.
+Where typical wound treatment primarily focuses on bringing a wound to closure, palliative care focuses on symptom management, addressing the problems of infection, pain, wound odor, exudate, and decreased quality of life in end-of-life care.
 Palliative wound patients typically have long-term, potentially life-limiting illnesses of varying etiology that can affect skin integrity.
 Since "life-limiting" can mean weeks, months, or even years, it is important to set goals that don't exclude the possibility of healing when improving the patient's quality of life.
 Conditions that may necessitate palliative care include malignant forms of cancer, major organ failure (renal, hepatic, pulmonary, or cardiac), and, in some cases, profound dementia.

 Treatments & Interventions

 Palliative wound care can take a variety of forms, depending on the symptoms that are being addressed.

 Infection of a chronic palliative wound produces an enhanced and prolonged inflammatory response, which in turn causes more damage to the wound.
 Consequently, symptoms that would normally indicate the presence of an infection would be masked as the prolonged inflammatory response also reduces the patient's immune response.